KATHY ARCHER

 A more aware leader would have perhaps considered what the staff were thinking.

 I’m assuming the staff are asking stupid questions.
 But the truth may be that they are anxious about these new forms.
-They may be worried about the extra work it is going to make for them.
+They may be worried about the extra work it will do for them.

 The emotionally aware leader might then craft a response differently.
 For example, they may say: